rougin/basilisk/README.md

 │  ├─ Seeders/
 ```

 This is the directory for the storage of related files to the [`Phinx` package](https://phinx.org/).
-The `Scripts` directory must contain the generated database migrations while the `Seeders` directory must contain the custom database seeders.
+The `Scripts` directory must contain the generated database migrations while the `Seeders` directory must contain the custom database seeders:

 ``` php
 // src/Phinx/Scripts/20171012020230_create_users_table.php